eonist/Element-iOS/README.md

 ## Tasks:
 - [x] Research .framework ✅
 - [x] Start with the ToggleButtons ✅
+- [ ] Start writing the .css files for iOS 10 👈
 - [ ] Research swift package manager [here](https://swift.org/package-manager/)
 - [ ] Research CocoaPods or alike
 - [ ] Research CALayer and UIView for iOS